wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 The invoke script transaction can have payments in favor of dApp applied.
 Funds obtained in this payments can be included in token transfers.

 > Standard library v4 is available starting from node version 1.2.0 after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
-Node versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/) only.

 :warning: After activation of the feature #15, the fee for the invoke script transaction cannot be funded by transfer from the dApp to the transaction sender.
 If sender's balance is insufficient to pay the fee, dApp script is not executed.